-- 70. Pursuant to the Governor's Executive Orders N-40-20 and N-75-20, has the board worked on any waiver requests with the Department? - Beginning in April 2020 through September 24, 2020, the board worked with Marshall B. Ketchum University, Southern California College of Optometry to submit a waiver for its Glaucoma Grand Rounds Certification Program.
-The waiver removed the requirement, "Patients must be evaluated in person" within 16 CCR § 1571 -- Requirements for Glaucoma Certification.
+- 70. Pursuant to the Governor's Executive Orders N-40-20 and N-75-20, has the board worked on any waiver requests with the Department? - On April 16, 2020, the DCA Executive Office asked the board to respond to an Optometry Licensing Coalition requesting a waiver of the following section(s) of law/regulations: BPC; Division 2.
+Healing Arts [500 4999.129]; Chapter 7.
+Optometry [3000 3167]; Article 3.
+Admission to Practice [3040 3060] and 2.
+16 CCR § 1523.
+Licensure and Examination Requirements.
+The coalition requested a temporary waiver of clinical examination, jurisprudence examination, and finger-printing requirements for students graduating from an accredited California optometry program in 2020. - Beginning in April 2020 through September 24, 2020, the board worked with Marshall B. Ketchum University, Southern California College of Optometry to submit a waiver for its Glaucoma Grand Rounds Certification Program.
+The waiver removed the requirement, "Patients must be evaluated in person" within 16 CCR § 1571 -- Requirements for Glaucoma Certification. - a.
+Of the above requests, how many were approved?